SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Users can restore old versions of an application.
 If you “set active” a specific version of the app, then this will be the version used by users.
-If you “set active” the subscribed version of the app then it will revert to the originally used application (not to the current version of the subscribed application).

 >Note that the “Archive” tab is not available for subscribed applications, as only the owner of the application can perform this action.

 ### Uploading archives

-You can upload different versions of a hosted application at the same time and switch between these versions.
+For applications that have been created by uploading ZIP files, multiple ZIP file versions can be stored in Cumulocity.
+Each version is called an archive.
+You can upload different versions at the same time and switch between these versions.
 To upload an archive:

 - Select the application by clicking on its name.
 - Click on the "Archives" tab.